eshaffer321/BankofAmerica-Web-Scraper/README.md

 in the sheet.
 If you would like to implement savings, just create another entry in `page.py` and locators in `locator.py`.
 To learn more about the page object design pattern, look at [the selenium docs](https://selenium-python.readthedocs.io/page-objects.html)

-## Important Notes / Future work

-I have not found a way to run selenium in headless mode.
-It seems bank of america detects this and asks for a capcha, which blocks logging in.
-I have not explored what options chrome driver might have to mask the headless mode.

 ## Development
 ### Testing